ajahne/blog/_drafts/2018-6-3-what-no-to-do-in-1-on-1-meetings.md

 - do not cancel and avoid rescheduling
 - do not book them back to back
 - do not think having 1-1s is a panacea
+- do not do all of the talking
+- do not avoid the hard conversations

+## Five Dos:
+- do have them
+- do switch them up
+- do focus on the moment and be present
+- do reflect on them
+- do take notes
+- do ask for feedback
+- do come prepared

 ## Other:
 - do not undervalue them